Reducing Friction in

 OVERVIEW

-Exploratory data analysis is powerful, but often chaotic.
+For Data Engineer EDA (Exploratory Data Analysis) is powerful, but often chaotic.
 Data processing takes too much time, which hinders early user experience.

 The goal was to reduce cognitive friction during early analysis—helping users reach meaningful insights faster without overwhelming them.